alfonso-villegas/Absenteeism/README.md

 in the previous step.
 Files: Business Strategy.pdf

 #### HR Predicting Absenteeism:
-Machine Learning pipeline including Feature Engineering and EDA, to predict absenteeism doing classification with Logistic Regression and coded in Python.
+Machine Learning pipeline including Feature Engineering and EDA, to predict absenteeism doing classification with Logistic Regression.
 The client being the HR department of a given company.

 ### KAGGLE: